maclt/sample-vectordb/README.md

 2. It creates a "quickstart" index if it doesn't exist
 3. The REST API allows you to:
    - Insert vectors with unique IDs
-   - Search for similar vectors using cosine similarity
+   - Query for similar vectors using cosine similarity
+   - Find specific vectors by their ID
    - Generate and insert random normalized vectors

 Each vector operation is logged for monitoring and debugging purposes.